Skip to main content

 Consolidated Communications provides internet service to select Ohio communities, primarily in the northern part of the state where it operates legacy telephone infrastructure.
 Ohio's competitive broadband market means that Consolidated's Fidium Fiber expansion offers residents in its service areas a modern fiber option alongside more established cable and DSL providers.

 Ohio subscribers to Consolidated Communications benefit from the company's investment in fiber-optic infrastructure, with Fidium Fiber offering symmetrical speeds that rival or exceed what cable providers can deliver in the same communities.
-For Ohio households with heavy bandwidth demands from remote work, streaming, and gaming, the upgrade from DSL to Fidium Fiber represents a significant improvement in daily internet experience.
+For Ohio households with heavy bandwidth demands from remote work, streaming.
+Gaming, the upgrade from DSL to Fidium Fiber represents a significant improvement in daily internet experience.

 Consolidated Communications Plans in Ohio